Gontjarow/MiniLibX/docs/mlx-tutorial-create-image.md

 }
 ```
 The biggest difference here is that the address from mlx_get_data_addr is typecast to an `int *` instead.
 When you increment it by one, you're moving forward **4 bytes** in memory.
 Also, because the pointer now points to 4 bytes, you can assign the entire color in one go.

+One really important change you have to make is divide `line_bytes` by 4 and not multiply `x` by 4, because otherwise you would be skipping a lot of pixels.
+If you go this route, you should rename `line_bytes` to something more accurate like `line_pixels`.

 \*: The endianness problem is avoided as long as the platform uses the ARGB color layout.
 There are a few, see [wiki](https://en.wikipedia.org/wiki/RGBA_color_model#Representation).